5 Ways we're Using

 on Foreign Energy

 In the past decade, America transitioned from being dependent on foreign energy to being one of the world’s top energy exporters.
-Concurrently, net energy imports have fallen to the lowest level in half a century, reducing our dependency on foreign energy.
+Concurrently, net energy imports have fallen, reducing our dependency on foreign energy.

 American energy exports will help to bring electricity to the hundreds of millions of people who currently live without it.
 Our innovations are helping to meet the world’s growing energy demands.